 Camerata rehearses on Tuesdays (September through early May) from 7:00 – 8:45pm at Wooddale Church, 5532 Wooddale Avenue, Edina.

 Camerata performed at GTCYS’ Fall Festival at Orchestra Hall, Minneapolis, on Sunday, November 19, 2017.
-Listen to a sample of their performance of their live performance at that concert of Finale from Symphony No. 5 by Ludwig van Beethoven (arr.
+Listen to a sample of their live performance at that concert of Finale from Symphony No. 5 by Ludwig van Beethoven (arr.
 Charles Woodhouse) here.
 Interested in purchasing the full performance?
 Click here to purchase CDs and MP3s!

 Camerata’s repertoire includes a wide array of styles, from baroque to contemporary, which keeps students challenged and motivated.
 Highlights of Camerata’s fall 2018 repertoire include: